MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/locatable-camera-overview.md

 * Camera feature identifier
 * Behavior, which moves the calibration space to align the modeled tags with the real-time tags (we're careful to move the parent space, not the modeled markers themselves, because other connect is positions relative to them).

-### Track or Identify Tagged Stationary or Moving real-world objects/faces using LEDs or other recognizer libraries
+### Track or identify tagged stationary or moving real-world objects/faces using LEDs or other recognizer libraries

 Examples:
-* Industrial robots with LEDs (or QR codes for slower moving objects)
+* Industrial robots with LEDs (or QR codes for slower moving objects).
-* Identify and recognize objects in the room
+* Identify and recognize objects in the room.
-* Identify and recognize people in the room, for example placing holographic contact cards over faces
+* Identify and recognize people in the room--for example, placing holographic contact cards over faces.

 ## See also
 * [Locatable camera sample](https://github.com/Microsoft/Windows-universal-samples/tree/master/Samples/HolographicFaceTracking)